cgeyskens/phd/image-analysis/synapse-counting/development-notes.md

 - Write a good README.md file for future use of the pipeline (from where you should run the pipeline, where the data is, ...).

 ### Next-up for after HPC training:
-2. include suggestions of Benjamin into the original ipynb and py script
+2. include suggestions of Benjamin into the original ipynb and py script (CLAHE, tophat filter)
 3. benchmark the different coloc analysis workflows